View Shirley Getchell's Obituary on https://thebrunswicknews.com/ and share memories

 Shirley Getchell

+Shirley was preceded in death by her husband, Leslie E. Getchell; her parents, Norman McCormick and Bessie McCormick Parke; and her brother, William Parke.

+Shirley is survived by her daughter, Linda Charnock (Rick); two granddaughters, Mariah Charnock and Olivia Charnock; sons, Les Getchell and Ben Getchell (Jeannette); and several grandchildren and great-grandchildren.

-The funeral service will be held at 11 a.m.
-Saturday at Brunswick Memorial Park Funeral Home with Pastor Dana Swain officiating.
+Visitation will be held at 10 a.m. on Saturday, June 15, 2019, at Brunswick Memorial Park Funeral Home.
+The funeral service will follow at 11 a.m. with Pastor Dana Swain officiating.
 Burial will take place in her hometown of Lawrenceville, Ill.

 Brunswick Memorial Park Funeral Home is in charge of the arrangements.